The restricted consistency property of leave-$n_v$-out cross-validation for high-dimensional variable selection

-Suppose the sequence of tuning parameters of the whole dataset is $\blam=(\lam_1,\cdots,\lam_N)$.
-Denote $\alpha^{(j)}_{\ell}$ as the active set of the $\ell$-th estimate on the path constructed by sub-sample $s_j$ using the same tuning parameter sequence $\blam$, where $\ell=1,\cdots,N$; $j = 0, 1,\cdots, r$, and $s_0$ represents the whole dataset.
-We define the \emph{coherent rate (CR)} as a sequence representing the degree of agreement of the active sets across different splits for each tuning parameter location,
+Suppose the sequence of tuning parameters of the whole data set is $\blambda = (\lam_1,\cdots,\lam_R)$.
+Here, we take a variant of the 10-fold CV by repeatedly splitting the whole data $K = 100$ times into 9/10 fraction as construction set and the remaining 1/10 fraction as the validation set.
+Denote the collection of the validation sets as $\{s_k,\, k = 1, \cdots, K\}$ and the construction sets as $\{s_{(-k)},\, k=1,\cdots, K\}$.
+We also denote $s_0=\{1,\cdots,n\}$ to be the whole sample as a reference.
+Denote by $\alpha^{(k)}_{r}$ the model of the $r$-th location in the collection of solutions constructed by subset $s_{(-k)}$ using its corresponding tuning parameter sequence $\blambda^{(-k)}$, where $r = 1,\cdots,R$, $k = 0, 1,\cdots, K$.
+We define the coherent rate as a sequence representing the degree of agreement of the models across different splits for each tuning parameter location,

-In the ideal case when CR($\cdot$) equals 1 for all $\ell$'s, the classical cross-validation method for choosing the tuning parameter serves as an excellent surrogate for selecting the optimal model.
-However, this is rarely true in practice, especially when the noise variables are activated in the estimators.
-We demonstrate the behavior of the CR as follows.
+In the ideal case where $\textsc{CR}(r) = 1$, for all $r = 1, \cdots, R$, the CV method for choosing the tuning parameter may serve as a good surrogate for selecting the optimal model.
+However, this is rarely true in practice, especially after the noise variables are activated in the estimators.
+Next, we demonstrate the behavior of coherent rate.